“Let your baptism be your armor; your faith, your helmet; your love, your spear; your patient endurance, your panoply [splendor].”

 Registration: If you are new, please register with our parish by clicking here or visiting the parish office.
 Saint Gregory the Great parishioners who have been registered for at least six (6) months are eligible to request a baptism.

-Baptism Seminar: Both parents and godparents must attend the pre-baptismal class.
+Baptism Seminar: Both parents and godparents must attend a pre-baptismal class.
 The purpose of this class is to gain a fuller appreciation of the sacrament of Baptism and what it means to raise a child in the Catholic faith.
 Class schedule and contact information are available by clicking here.
 Your seminar certificate is valid for five (5) years.

 Schedule: Upon completion of the seminar, please visit the parish office to finalize paperwork, submit the seminar certificate, and schedule a date.
 A stipend (offering) for the Church is usually made to help offset the costs.
 The suggested stipend for baptism is $50.00.